Mantissa-23/order/README.md

-# Hyde
+# Order

+**WIP**

-Hyde is a brazen two-column [hugo](https://gohugo.io) theme based on the [Jekyll](http://jekyllrb.com) theme of the same name.
+Order is a minimalistic two-column [hugo](https://gohugo.io) theme based on the Hugo port of the [Jekyll](http://jekyllrb.com) theme, Hyde.
+Quite a history.
-It pairs a prominent sidebar with uncomplicated content.
+It pairs a stylish but playful sidebar with straightforward content.

 ![Hyde screenshot](https://f.cloud.github.com/assets/98681/1831228/42af6c6a-7384-11e3-98fb-e0b923ee0468.png)